Texas Democrats prepare final show of resistance against Republican-backed redrawn maps

-AUSTIN, Texas — (AP) — Texas Democrats prepared for a final show of resistance against a Republican effort to redraw the state’s congressional maps mid-decade, signaling plans to speak late into Friday night on the Senate floor in an attempt to delay final passage.
+AUSTIN, Texas — (AP) — Texas Democrats prepared for a final show of resistance against a Republican effort to redraw the state’s congressional maps mid-decade, with plans to push a Senate vote into the early morning hours Saturday in a last-ditch attempt to delay final passage.

+State Sen. Carol Alvarado, leader of the Senate Democratic caucus, had announced on social media that she planned to filibuster the bill with a long speech and intended to speak for several hours in a last-ditch attempt to push off the final vote.
+But just when she expected to start, the Senate broke for a long dinner break, pushing her off until nearly midnight.

 “Republicans think they can walk all over us.
-Today I’m going to kick back,” Democratic state Sen. Carol Alvarado wrote on social media Friday.
+Today I’m going to kick back,” Alvarado wrote on social media Friday.
 “I’ve submitted my intention to filibuster the new congressional maps.
 Going to be a long night.”

 Democrats had already delayed the bill's passage during hours of debate, pressing state Sen. Phil King, the measure’s sponsor, on the proposal's legality, with many alleging that the redrawn districts violated the Voting Rights Act by diluting voters’ influence based on race — an accusation King vehemently denied.